jssql1234/docs-sqlacc/docs/usage/stock/FAQ.md

     ![2](../../../static/img/stock/multi-location/2.png)

-3. You will see stock in to branch warehouse (KL) and stock out from branch warehouse (KL) as well when you check your stock card report
+3. You will see stock in to branch warehouse (KL) and stock out from branch warehouse (KL) as well when you check your stock card report.

     ![3](../../../static/img/stock/multi-location/3.png)

 From the stock card report, you can see the item is store in two locations, one is default, one is KL, the stock in and out that previously u did will be in location KL.

-### 2. Consignment
+###  Consignment

 :::note Case studies
 A batch of goods is consigned to your customer side for selling without billing first, will only bill after they sell out the goods.